Art, Art History & Design

 The Glenn Korff School of Music offers the Ph.D. in Music degree with three areas of emphasis: Music Education, Piano Pedagogy and Vocal Pedagogy.

 An audition is required for admission to the Ph.D. program.

 Doctor of Philosophy (Ph.D.)
 Degree Offerings

-The Johnny Carson School of Theatre and Film offers an M.F.A. in stage design with an emphasis in Scenic Design or Production, Lighting Design or Production, Technical Production, or Costume Design.
+The Johnny Carson School of Theatre and Film offers an M.F.A. in Theatre Arts with areas of focus in Scenic Design, Lighting Design, Costume Design, and Technical Direction.
 This intensive three-year program focuses on guiding the student to hone their skills as visionary artists and designers.